How to Spot Fake SOC 2 Type 2 Reports from India – Delve Scandal Explained

 • Compare wording: if two different companies’ reports read almost the same, it is a red flag.

-• Zero incidents and zero exceptions in a Type 2 report is almost never true.
+• Zero incidents and zero exceptions in a SOC 2 Type 2 report are rarely true.

-• If the price is much lower than normal SOC 2 certification cost in India or the timeline is under 3 months, walk away.
+• If the cost of the audit is much lower than the normal SOC 2 certification cost in India or the timeline is under 3 months, walk away.

-If anything feels wrong, get a second opinion from a proper auditor before sharing the report with your US customers.
+If anything feels wrong in your own SOC 2 report, get a second opinion from a different auditor before sharing the report with your US customers.

 What does this mean to Your Business?